dacarlin/protein-transformers/README.md

 # Simple, hackable protein transformers

-Inspired by Karpathy's makemore, the goal of this project is to provide a simple hackable implementation of protein transformer models for education and research.
+Inspired by Karpathy's makemore (which deploys several different models for a character-level next-token prediction task), the goal of this project is to provide a simple, hackable implementation of protein transformer models for education and research.

 ## Install